Redocly/redocly-cli/docs/quickstart.md

 :::info Note

-`openapi.yaml` in the `bundled` folder is the default name that OpenAPI CLI gives to the 'root' YAML file you just split up.
+`openapi.yaml` in the `bundled` folder is the default name that Redocly CLI gives to the 'root' YAML file you just split up.
 It contains `$ref`s to its constituent parts.
 You do the work in the constituent parts.

 :::